yksnilowyrahcaz/2021_Kaggle_Survey_EDA/README.md

 3. What is the gender profile of all survey respondents?
 How does the Accounting/Finance industry rank among all other industries in the percentage of Data Scientists who identify as woman, non-binary or another gender descriptor?

 ## File Descriptions
-There is notebook available here to showcase work related to the above questions.
+Included is a notebook available here to showcase work related to the above questions.
 Markdown cells are used to walk the reader through the analysis performed.
-There is also a csv file, "kaggle_survey_2021_responses.csv", containing the raw survey response data that is openly available on Kaggle at the following website: https://www.kaggle.com/c/kaggle-survey-2021
+The raw survey response data used in this analysis is openly available on Kaggle at the following website: https://www.kaggle.com/c/kaggle-survey-2021

 ## Results
 The main findings of this analysis can be found at the post available here

 ## Licensing, Authors, Acknowledgements
 Many thanks to Kaggle for administering the survey and all respondents for providing responses.
 You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
-Otherwise, feel free to use the code here as you would like!
+Otherwise, feel free to use the notebook as you like.